decadenceending/Schrodinger/README.md

 Executing the Code:

 The program can be ran using IDE such as Visual Studio 2015.
+The program coomes with Math.NET package used to linear algebra programs.
 User can input desired parameters such as choice of function and size of basis set.
 Additional paremeters can be defined, including constants such as c, V_0 and Period.
 These parameters can be directly modified inside the code.

 TO DO: